Power Point presentations from the seminar held on the 29th of June 2012 have been converted to Adobe Acrobat format and can be downloaded here. […]

 34th International Geological Congress (IGC): AUSTRALIA 2012

 The Australian Geoscience Council invites you to the 34th Session of the International Geological Congress (IGC), in Brisbane, in August 2012 for what promises to be an intellectually stimulating and socially memorable Congress.
-The IGC was first held in 1878, and the Oceania region has only hosted the event once in its prestigious history.
-High level political and scientific […]
+The […]

 Read More… from 34th International Geological Congress (IGC): AUSTRALIA 2012